ChristyGHanson/christyghanson.github.io/pages/cv.md

 ### [LinkedIn](https://www.linkedin.com/in/christyghanson/)
 ---

-Christy G. Hanson is a writer who lives Redmond, Washington home.
+Christy G. Hanson is a writer who lives in Redmond, Washington.
 Her freelance articles have been featured in American Indian Republic.
 Her poetry has appeared in The Raven Chronicles and DIN Magazine, and she is a Pushcart Prize nominee.
 She holds a BA in English from New Mexico State University.
-Currently she is an audio transcriber and technical communicator at Pactera, where she prepares data sets for machine learning and maintains team documentation.
-Christy earned a Pactera Peer Award this past November for her team's documentation and how-to guides.
+Currently she is a data analyst and technical communicator at Pactera, where she prepares data sets for machine learning and maintains team documentation.
+Christy earned a Pactera Peer Award this past November for her ongoing commitment to her team's technical documentation.

 ---
 ## Technical Writing